 Statistical methods

-Data were coded and entered using the statistical package for the Social Sciences (SPSS) version 26 (IBM Corp., Armonk, NY, USA).
+Data were coded and entered using the statistical ppackage for the Social Sciences (SPSS) version 26 (IBM Corp., Armonk, NY, USA).
 Data were summarized using mean, standard deviation, median, minimum, and maximum in numerical data and using frequency (count) and relative frequency (percentage) for categorical data.
 The non-parametric Wilcoxon signed-rank test was used (Chan, 2003a).
-For comparing categorical data, Chi-square (x2) test was performed.
+A chi-square (x2) test was performed to compare categorical data.
 The exact t-test was used when the expected frequency was less than 5.
 The 3D US and hysteroscopy agreement was tested using the Intra Class Coefficient (ICC) and Cronbach's alpha reliability coefficient with their 95% confidence interval (95%CI).
 The Kappa measure of agreement was used to test agreement between categorical variables.
 Standard diagnostic indices were calculated, including sensitivity, specificity, positive predictive value (PPV), negative predictive value (NPV), and diagnostic efficacy.
 P- Values less than 0.05 were considered statistically significant.

 Results